anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 > **Note:** The use of SmartNIC in this section is only pertaining to Underlay Networking separation of Virtual instances in separate Overlay domains in much the same way as AWS do with their Nitro SmartNIC.
 This is the important consideration for the Reference Model that enables multiple implementation instances from one or several Reference Architectures to be used on a shared Underlay Network.
 The use of SmartNIC components from any specific Virtual instance e.g. for internal virtual switching control and acceleration must be regulated by each Reference Architecture without interfering with the authoritative Underlay separation laid out in the Reference Model.

-Two exemplifications of different common HW realisations of Underlay Network separation in the HW Infrastructure Layer can be seen in **Figure 3-7**.
+Two exemplifications of different common HW realisations of Underlay Network separation in the HW Infrastructure Layer can be seen in **Figure 3-7** below.

 <p align="center"><img src="../figures/RM-Ch03_5-Underlay Networking separation examples.png" alt="Underlay Networking separation examples" title="Underlay Networking separation examples" width="100%"/></p>
 <p align="center"><b>Figure 3-7:</b> Underlay Networking separation examples</p>